unifuzz/metrics/README.md

 RUN with GDB Exploitable: [exploitablerunner.py](./code/exploitablerunner.py)

+**Insights:** Before executing the crash file, copy the file to another place, in case some program may override the input file (and thus destroy the file).

 2. Load the output to database

 [db_crash_init.py](./code/db_crash_init.py)

 The database schema is provided here: [unifuzz.sql](./code/unifuzz.sql)

+**Insights:** Using database to mange your experiment data.

 3. Load the docker containers start time to database `dockers` table

 [containers_starttime.py](./code/containers_starttime.py)

+**Insights:** The precise timestamp of starting the experiment (docker container) can be obtained using the modification time of `hostname` file.
+(Timezone independent)

 ## Quantity of Unique Bugs